cantos-iloiza/Rooted-A-Farmer-s-Diary/README.md

   Integration: The system tracks and advises on the use of resources like seeds, water, and fertilizer.
 It encourages sustainable farming practices by providing accurate schedules and avoiding overuse of inputs.

-IV.
+# IV.
 Instructions for running the program 💻➡️📜

   A. Starting the Program

-In order to run the program, you have to run the code through the Main Class.
+While making this program, I've used Visual Studio Code, along with other external extensions to implement Java.
+And in order to run the program, you have to run the code through the Main Class.

   B. Program Walkthrough